GMOD/Apollo3/packages/apollo-cli/README.md

 FLAGS
-  --config-file=<value>  Use this config file (mostly for testing) --profile=<value>      Profile to create or edit
+  --config-file=<value>  Use this config file (mostly for testing) --get-config-file      Return the path to the config file and exit (this file may not exist yet) --profile=<value>      Profile to create or edit

 DESCRIPTION
   Get or set apollo configuration options

   Use this command to create or edit a user profile with credentials to access Apollo.
-On *nix system the configuration is usually stored in the yaml file '~/.config/apollo-cli/config.yaml'.
 Configuration options are: - address:
   Address and port e.g http://localhost:3999

   - accessType: